muratkeremozcan/cctdd/ch02-CardContent/CardContent.md

 # CardContent

 This is what our component might look like eventually.
-We need a a div wrapping two other divs.
+We need a div wrapping two other divs.

 ![card-content](../img/card-content.png)